-The Opioid Addiction is devastating to individuals and their communities across the United States.
-Science News magazine came to me to find a way to respectfully illustrate opioid drugs impact across the body.
-Their goal was to show people the underlying biological repercussions of opioid addiction with approachable interactive art.
+Across the United States, opioid addiction is devastating to individuals and their communities.
+Science News magazine invited me to work with them, to illustrate opioid drugs’ impact across the body.
+Their goal was to reveal the underlying biological repercussions of opioid addiction with approachable interactive art.

 Years before, I worked with Science News on a scratchboard style illustration—hand-drawn line drawing on a black background—to highlight the vagus nerve.
 The chalk-style body art is still one of my personal favorites in my portfolio, and gets more requests for re-use than any other image.
 It became the starting point for this project’s style.
-Erin Otwell -and-team suggested taking the digital art even further, to create an animated graphic story.
+Design Director Erin Otwell-and-team suggested taking the digital art even further, to create an animated graphic story.
 The graphic would use an interactive format to reveal and highlight the many different parts of the body damaged by opioids, in an interactive format.

 An Introduction to the Biology of Opioids Addiction

 Despite the widespread overuse of opioids—like morphine, fentanyl, and morphine—it can be easy to forget that addiction is a complex disease.
 As the drugs bind to the pleasure centers in the brain, they are simultaneously causing problems across the body.
 Breathing slows and becomes more shallow, to the point that breathing stops, or there isn’t enough oxygen for the body.
 The body’s carbon dioxide emergency alarm is silenced by binding opioids, causing more respiratory distress.
-Furthermore, the heart, digestive system and more are damaged.
+Furthermore, the heart and digestive system, are damaged.